 Open top bus for the best views of the Isle of Wight

-From Southampton, you can either ride the passenger ferry, which takes about 20 minutes, or drive your rental car onto the car ferry for a pleasant 50-minute journey.
+From Southampton, you can either ride the passenger ferry, which takes about 20 minutes, r drive your rental car onto the car ferry for a pleasant 50-minute journey.
 You can leave your car, sit on the top deck in the sun, and enjoy the trip.

 Once there, you will cover more sights in your vehicle than the slower public transport, but both options are viable.
 If you prefer to be a foot passenger, we recommend buying a bus ticket that gives you a day pass to travel around the island as much as you want within 24 hours.
-There are some great bus routes to try out – try the open-top ride on the Needles Breezer for breathtaking views.
+There are some great bus routes – try the open-top ride on the Needles Breezer for breathtaking views.

 On the island’s western point, you can see The Needles – three enormous white chalk rocks standing in the ocean and guarded by a 19th-century lighthouse.